 So what’s the best way to compile and assess your own speed maps?

-Well it’s actually a pretty big project that is part art and part science.
+It’s actually a pretty big project that is part art and part science.
 It requires gathering all the relevant data, putting it into a visual form and then having the ability to make adjustments according to individual race scenarios.

 There are many things to consider when compiling speed maps…

-Speed maps: recent positions in running
+Speed maps: Recent positions in running

 This is the number one factor most assessors use as a starting point.
 When racing within their preferred distance range, most horses can be grouped into one of four categories – leader, on-pace, midfield or backmarker.
 Horses tend to be fairly habitual.
 If they led last start, they’ll generally try to lead again.
 The same tends to apply for other racing profiles.
 But of course there are many different factors that can affect this.